bufemc/a1fbox/README.md

 - Add update (+ delete?) contact method e.g. to improve entries to provide better names
 - Replace phonebook contacts with missing local area code with full numbers
 - Documentation: how to set up for a Raspberry Pi, e.g. as a service, how to set up a bot for telegram channel..
+- Old notes:
+    - CallMonitor
+        - socket might stop sending data after a while, should work now by using TCP keep alive, see below
+        - socket shutdown by stopping might lead to BrokenPipe exception in listener
+    - CallBlocker
+        - still very basic, missing: handling for failing requests, area_code determination, logging
+    - Missing unit tests and a better package structure

 [Airport1]: https://www.airport1.de/